ScrollCureHub/ScrollCure/content/en/posts/Quit Social Media Platforms As Nonchalantly As You Can.md

 The messages will be overwhelmingly positive and it would be the most traction you will have received in a long time for something you’ve posted.

-All those emotions will latch on to your emotional state which is already shaky & disoriented while you’re quitting the app because let’s face it, you’re quitting from a point of despair and will simultaneously cause a high first & then a strong come down.
+All those emotions will latch on to your emotional state which is already shaky & disoriented while you’re quitting the app because let’s face it, you’re quitting from a point of despair and will simultaneously cause a high first & followed by a subsequent *come down*.
 You want to avoid that.

  To explain it in an analogy, it would be like trying to quit alcohol by going on a weekend bender.